sa-utah/sautah/_src/news/save-the-date-for-the-sa-utah-intergroup-annual-retreat.md

 ---
 Our retreat will be held on October 7-8 2022 at Salt Lake Community College Miller Campus 9750 S 300 W in Sandy, Utah.

+Registration will be opening soon.

-For more information go to [sautahretreats.org](https://www.sautahretreats.org/)
+For more information go to [sautahretreats.org](https://www.sautahretreats.org/ "SA Utah Retreats")